Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Config.md

 },
 ```

-* `resultfolder`: Where the benchmarker puts it's result folders
+* `resultfolder`: Where the benchmarker puts it's result folders.
+Make sure this is an existing folder bexhoma can write to.
-* `jarfolder`: Where the benchmarker expects the JDBC jar files
+* `jarfolder`: Where the benchmarker expects the JDBC jar files.
+You probably should leave this as is.

-Both folders are used to correspond with the Docker containers of the benchmarker and must match the settings inside of the image.

-### Credentials of the Cluster
+## Credentials of the Cluster

 You will have to adjust the name of the namespace `my_namespace`.
 The rest probably can stay as is.